 Faculty for Smart Grid Courses

 Jeff Hammarlund, the primary creator of and lead faculty member for this course, is an adjunct associate professor and senior research fellow at Portland State University’s College of Urban and Public Affairs and its Center for Public Service.
 He has taught graduate courses and directed major conferences on energy policy at PSU for over 20 years.
 A former guest scholar at the Brookings Institution, Jeff is the author of The Political Economy of Energy Policy and other academic and professional publications.
-He played a major role in the recent creation of the Pacific Northwest Center of Excellence for Clean Energy, a regional consortium funded by the US Department of Energy.
-A former senior manager at a major electric utility and deputy director of a Northwest utility trade association, Jeff is currently the president of a small consulting firm called Northwest Energy and Environmental Strategies.
-He has served as an advisor to President Obama on the smart grid and clean energy, and co-led the effort to develop the smart grid, electric vehicle and renewable energy integration components of Governor Kitzhaber’s Ten-Year Energy Plan.
-A board member of Smart Grid Oregon, Jeff has been elected chair of the Oregon Caucus of the Northwest Energy Coalition for each of the past 8 years.
+Previous positions include serving as a former senior policy analyst and manager at a major Northwest utility trade association (Public Power Council), professional staff member with the US Senate Committee on Energy and Natural Resources, senior advisor to the US Department of Energy, senior manager and policy advisor at Southern California Edison, and Residential Division Director at PECI, Inc.

 Mark Osborn is senior vice president of Five Stars International, Ltd., a consulting firm offering services for smart grid strategy, technology, and deployments.
 He has extensive energy industry experience, most recently as the smart grid manager for Portland General Electric.
 He is an award-winning program manager and successful developer of new products and services for the utility industry.
 As Portland General Electric’s Smart Grid Manager, Osborn played a key role in the development of a number of innovative projects.
 They include the nation’s First Solar Highway Project (the first installation of a solar array along an interstate highway); the Northwest’s largest rooftop solar project (a 3.5MW thin-film solar installation on 10 warehouse roofs); the Baldock Solar Station (a 1.75MW array at an I-5 rest area near Wilsonville, Oregon), PGE’s Dispatchable Standby Generation Program (the nation’s largest networked installation of paralleled distributed generators for utility peaking support); and the Salem Smart Power Project (featuring a 5MW, 1.25MWh facility providing battery energy storage for wind integration; residential and commercial demand response; distribution automation; and a microgrid that allows an entire distribution feeder to island seamlessly and then to return to the grid, utilizing energy storage, solar and other distributed energy resources for self-sufficiency.)
 Mark holds a BS from Western Oregon University, plus engineering coursework from Oregon State University and an MBA from Portland State University.
 In addition to his work at PGE, he has significant energy experience with PacifiCorp and an engineering subsidiary of Bechtel called EnergyWorks.